bjoernricks/git-knowledge-snack/src/concepts/vcs-git.md

 * Every code change can be inspected locally anytime without network connection
 * Information is distributed between different *clones* of the repository
     * Doesn't mean all repositories share all information
-    * Repositories may hold only parts of the code changes
+    * Because repositories may hold only parts of the code changes
 * There is no single *source of truth* for a repository anymore
     * Every repository can be the *master*
     * There doesn't need to be a *master*